 When students are re-instated to the university after a dismissal, they are admitted under a probationary admission status.
 They are required to receive at least a 2.0 grade-point-average in their first semester.
 Students who do not receive at least a 2.0 will be dismissed again for a full year.
 Students who are out for a single semester due to a dismissal must reapply to the university through the application process.

 For more information, contact the Admissions Office, 1st Floor, SUB, 208.426.1156.
-Once a student is reinstated, they must maintain contact with their academic advisor and complete a Faculty Grade Check prior to being able to register for the next semester.
+Once a student is reinstated, they must maintain contact with their academic advisor prior to being able to register for the next semester.

 APPEALING A DISMISSAL